Glossary S +++ Popular Articles: 'Spacecraft', 'Space', 'Solar energy'

 A submarine-launched ballistic missile (SLBM) is a ballistic missile capable of being launched from submarines.
 Modern variants usually deliver multiple independently targetable reentry vehicles (MIRVs), each of which carries a nuclear warhead and allows a single launched missile to strike several targets.

-A slip is a manoevre where an aeroplane pilot rolls the aircraft in one direction with the ailerons and yaws it in the opposite direction with the rudder.
+A slip is a manoevre where an Aeroplane pilot rolls the aircraft in one direction with the ailerons and yaws it in the opposite direction with the rudder.
 This results in the aircraft continuing to move forward but presenting a larger cross-section to the oncoming air - thereby creating drag and causing the aeroplane to lose altitude rapidly in a controlled manner.

 The term "smart" can refer to a number of different things, depending on the context.
 Some possible uses of the term "smart" in the aerospace industry might include: